Monarchy of the United Kingdom

-Beginning in the 16th century, the monarch was the nominal head of what came to be the vast British Empire, which covered a quarter of the world's land area at its greatest extent in 1921.
-The title Emperor of India was added to the British monarch's titles between 1876 and 1948.
+Beginning in the 16th century, the monarch of England was the nominal head of the English overseas possessions, which later became the vast British Empire, covering a quarter of the world's land area at its greatest extent in 1921.
+The title Emperor of India was added to the British monarch's titles in 1876 and abandoned in 1948.
 The Balfour Declaration of 1926 recognised the evolution of the Dominions of the Empire into separate, self-governing countries within a Commonwealth of Nations.
 Also in this period, the monarchy in Ireland eventually became limited to Northern Ireland.
-In the years after World War II, the vast majority of British colonies and territories became independent, effectively bringing the Empire to an end.
+In the years after the Second World War, the vast majority of British colonies and territories became independent, effectively bringing the Empire to an end.
 George VI and his successors adopted the title Head of the Commonwealth as a symbol of the free association of its independent member states.
-The United Kingdom and fourteen other independent sovereign states that share the same person as their monarch are called Commonwealth realms.
+The United Kingdom and fourteen other independent sovereign states that share the same person as their monarch are called the Commonwealth realms.
 Although the monarch is shared, each country is sovereign and independent of the others, and the monarch has a different, specific, and official national title and style for each realm.
 Although the term is rarely used today, the fifteen Commonwealth realms are, with respect to their monarch, in personal union.
 The monarch is also head of state of the Crown Dependencies and the British Overseas Territories.